aherbert/gdsc-smlm/docs/analysis_plugins.rst

      - The full length of the pulse cycle in frames.

    * - Dark frames for new activation
-     - The number of frames between localisations in the same trace used to split the the trace into activations.
+     - The number of frames between localisations in the same trace used to split the trace into activations.
 The minimum is 1.
 This will split any non-continuous localisations from a trace into separate activations.

        For results where localisations may be dropped during the fitting process this number can be increased, e.g. 5 will only create new activations if there is a gap of 5 frames in the same trace.